promcon/website/content/2021-losangeles/scholarship.md

 In-Person: Sunday, August 8, 2021 (11:59PM Pacific Time)
 Virtual: Sunday, September 26, 2021 (11:59PM Pacific Time)

-## All Applicants Will be Notified By:
+## All applicants will be notified By:

 In-Person: Monday, August 30, 2021 (by 6:00PM Pacific Time)
 Virtual: Within 14 business days of submitting their application.
 Or no later than Friday, October 1, 2021.